Difference between Azoospermia & Oligospermia | Australian Concept

 What is Azoospermia?

-Azoospermia is a medical term used to indicate the absence of sperm cells in the ejaculate.
-It is a severe condition which often a time leads to infertility in men.
+Azoospermia treatment refers to the medical term indicating the absence of sperm cells in the ejaculate.
+It is a severe condition which often leads to infertility in men.
 It is classified into obstructive and non-obstructive azoospermia.
+Obstructive azoospermia occurs when sperm cells are blocked from combining with the ejaculate.
+Non-Obstructive Azoospermia happens when there is a lack or complete absence of sperm production by the testicles.

-Obstructive Azoospermia is treatable but non-obstructive azoospermia is comparatively severe and can only be treated if there is little production of sperm by the testicles
+Obstructive Azoospermia is treatable, and a fertility specialist can help determine the best azoospermia treatment options.
+However, non-obstructive azoospermia is comparatively severe and can only be treated if there is little production of sperm by the testicles.
+Azoospermia is a rare condition affecting only 1% of the global male population.

 What is Oligospermia?

-In contrast to azoospermia, oligospermia is a condition which refers to low sperm count in semen.
-According to WHO, if sperm count is less than 500 million sperm per millilitres then the condition is called oligospermia.
+In contrast to azoospermia, oligospermia is a condition in which the sperm count in your semen sample is lower than normal.
+If sperm count is less than 15 million sperm per millilitre, then the condition is called oligospermia.
 It can be mild, moderate or severe.

-Mild Oligospermia: it is diagnosed when the sperm count is between 10-15 million sperm per millilitre.
+• Mild Oligospermia: It is diagnosed when the sperm count is between 10 and 15 million sperm per millilitre.

-Moderate Oligospermia: it is diagnosed when the sperm count is between 5-10 million sperm per millilitre.
+• Moderate Oligospermia: It is diagnosed when the sperm count is between 5 and 10 million sperm per millilitre.

-Men diagnosed with oligospermia can conceive but the degree of oligospermia can effect the probabilities of having children.
+Men diagnosed with oligospermia can impregnate their female partners, but the degree of oligospermia can affect the probabilities of having children.

 Causes of Oligospermia and Azoospermia

-Chromosomal abnormalities such as, kleinfelter’s syndrome, kallmann’s syndrome and kartagener syndrome.
+• Chromosomal abnormalities such as Klinefelter’s syndrome, Kallmann’s syndrome and Kartagener syndrome.

-Hormonal imbalances due to any alteration in the pituitary gland and hypothalamus.
-As, these two hormones are required for sperm production.
+• Hormonal imbalances due to any alteration in the pituitary gland and hypothalamus.
+These hormones play a part in sperm production.

-Medications such as ulcer medication, antibiotics or antifungal medicines, testosterone replacement therapy or chemotherapy drugs.
+• Medications such as ulcer medications, antibiotics, antifungal medicines, testosterone replacement therapy, or chemotherapy drugs.

-Anti-Sperm antibodies can kill the sperm cells by mistakenly identifying them as harmful invaders which subsequently affects the sperm count.
+• Anti-Sperm antibodies can kill sperm cells by mistakenly identifying them as harmful invaders, which subsequently affects the sperm count.

-Environmental toxins including, exposure to chemicals, heavy metals or radiations.
+• Environmental toxins, including exposure to chemicals, heavy metals or radiation.

-Obstruction can be a reason of low or no sperm count.
-It can be caused due to blockage in the duct because of abnormal developments such as cystic fibrosis or surgeries in the past.
+• Obstruction can be a reason of low or no sperm count.
+It can be caused by a blockage in the duct or medical conditions, such as cystic fibrosis.

 Diagnosis & Treatment for Oligospermia and Azoospermia

-A person might never know that he is suffering with oligospermia or azoospermia unless he tries to conceive and fails.
-Upon consulting a specialist and after diagnosis, he gets to know the cause of infertility which most the times in male factor infertility is, oligospermia and azoospermia.
+A person might never know that he has oligospermia or azoospermia unless he tries to impregnate his partner and fails.
+Upon consulting a specialist and after diagnosis, he gets to know the cause of infertility, which, most of the time, in male factor infertility, is oligospermia and azoospermia.

-Azoospermia and Oligospermia can be diagnosed through semen analysis after a detailed physical examination and questionnaire about medical history.
-To determine whether or not a person is suffering with oligospermia some other tests are also recommended which includes, urinalysis, trans-rectal and scrotum ultrasounds, endocrine system and genetic disorders tests.
+Azoospermia and Oligospermia can be diagnosed through a semen analysis, following a detailed physical examination and a questionnaire about medical history.
+To determine whether or not a person is suffering from oligospermia, some other tests are also recommended, which include urinalysis, trans-rectal and scrotum ultrasounds, endocrine system and genetic disorders tests.

 Azoospermia can be treated depending upon its type e.g., obstructive or non-obstructive azoospermia.